Engineering Calculations

 Why Engineering Calculations

-While Engineering Design is the fundamental function of engineers, engineering is a quantitative discipline.
+While engineering design is the fundamental activity of engineers, the discipline itself is highly quantitative.
 Processes must be modeled and optimized.
 Lengths, masses, flow rates, and temperatures must be specified.
 Calculation procedures must be performed correctly to produce the designs and artifacts that are the output of the design process.
-Many common Engineering presentation and calculation tasks are presented in the following videos.

 Data Visualization

 The field of data visualization is too vast to explore in depth here.
-The video linked below is an entrance into the field and explores linear, semi-log, and log-log plots as a means to quickly determine the best functional form for a model for a set of data.
-It also briefly introduces nonlinear data fitting.
-These topics are also explored in the statistics videos on linear and nonlinear regression, and in the videos further down this page.
-Some overlap is unavoidable in a collection of videos.
-For consistency the links are presented in a single row table.
-The column labeled JTF contains links to the Just The Facts videos, intended mainly for review.
-The TFS videos are The Full Story videos, with more explanation and discussion.
-The Info Page contains additional information and definitions for the videos.
+The videos linked below provide an introduction to the field and explore linear, semi-log, and log-log plots as a means to quickly determine the best functional form for a model for a set of data.
+They also briefly introduce nonlinear data fitting.

 Is Your Process Data Spread Smooth or Chunky?
 Just the Facts

-Data Visualization, linear and Log Coordinates
+Data Visualization, linear and log coordinates

 Video, Info Page, Visuals